Coleridge-Initiative/big-data-and-social-science/docs/07-ChapterML.md

 $$\textrm{Accuracy}=\frac{TP + TN}{TP + TN + FP + FN}=\frac{TP + TN}{P+N}=\frac{TP + TN}{P'+N'},$$
-where $TP$ denotes true positives, $TN$ true negatives, $FP$ false positives, $FN$ false negatives, and other symbols denote row or column totals as in Figure.
+where $TP$ denotes true positives, $TN$ true negatives, $FP$ false positives, $FN$ false negatives, and other symbols denote row or column totals as in Figure .
 Accuracy is the most commonly described evaluation metric for classification but is surprisingly the least useful in practical situations (at least by itself).
 One problem with accuracy is that it does not give us an idea of *lift* compared to baseline.
 For